gokceksinan/myBlog/README.md

 # myBlog

-- New Project: My Blog Website
+- Project: My Blog Website

 - I designed a blog site where users can sign up, leave comments, and easily access it on any device thanks to its responsive design.